ldpercy/year-clock/task/readme.md

 * Improve the naming conventions for sector and general clock labels - it's a bit confusing right now
 * Look into utilising some webservices for tasks like l10n
 * Consider reorgansing the global scripts (maths, date etc) into service objects with some autowiring
-* Build a 180 degree year clock to force the point about split-season display
+* Build a 180 degree year clock to force the point about split-season display -> fire warning theme
 * Revisit vintage theme lens and hand length
 * Remove radians calcs from other date arrays in `date.js` (had already done some)
 * Do something with the footer